mattgam/MillRightMegaVDocs/source/section_02_roller_wheel_to_gantry_plates/index.rst

          This is the side the V-Wheels are installed on.  ** DO NOT ** install the V-Wheels on the side without the pocket or you’ll be redoing your work.

-.. note:: The tops of the Left and right and right gantry plates have the hex slopes to them and the bottom side is square
+.. note:: The tops of the left and right gantry plates have the hex slopes to them and the bottom side is square

 .. note:: In any mechanical device that will undergo vibration it is a good idea to use loktite on each
           screw to glue it in place and lesson the chance of it working it's way loose over time.
 Only use BLUE